 Bringing ospreys back to Suffolk – our proposals

 Watching an osprey hunting for fish is an amazing sight.
 This magnificent bird plunges at speed with its talons outstretched to catch fish swimming close to the surface of the water.
-The bird dives feet first into the water, and pulls itself free, burdened by the weight of the fish, with strong, powerful wingbeats.
+The bird dives feet first into the water, and pulls itself free with strong, powerful wingbeats.

 We now see ospreys on migration here in Suffolk for a few short days in spring and autumn, but it has been many hundreds of years since they have bred in the region.